larebsyed/use-pretty-elapsed-time/README.md

 # use-pretty-elapsed-timer
-`use-pretty-elapsed-timer` is a custom React hook that provides a timer/stopwatch functionality.
-It takes a time format string and returns human-readable time strings.
-The hook also returns start, stop function, and running status.
-It can take an optional argument for the maximum time in seconds.
-The use case of this package related to displaying time in human readable formats.
+The `use-pretty-elapsed-timer` package is a custom React hook that handles timers, specifically a stopwatch, and time logic/state in a React component.
+It uses `requestAnimationFrame` to measure elapsed time and auto-ticks every second.
+The hook takes a time format string as an argument and returns human-readable time strings.
+It also returns start, stop functions, and running status.
+An optional argument for the maximum time in seconds can also be passed.
+The use case of this package related to displaying time in human readable formats efficiently.

 ## Description
 The `use-pretty-elapsed-timer` hook is a timer function that auto-ticks every second.
 It provides the following functionalities:
 - Start the timer